 ...one of the big landmarks on Post Road was the Scholes roller rink.

 ...every time a hurricane was forecast your mom and dad or grandparents would immediately talk about the Hurricane of ‘38.

 ...heck, they'd take you downtown to show you the high-water plaque on the Providence Journal-Bulletin building.

 ...you remember Trifari and Coro being two of the biggest employers in town.

 ...instead of getting your chickens from the supermarket, your mom or dad went to the chicken man in Silver Lake.

 ...your parents took you to the Slater Zoo.

 ...you remember Bosco and Maypo.

-...you remember the old Calart's Christmas display.
+...you remember being taken to see the brilliant Calart's Christmas display.

 ...the moment you drove out of Rhode Island no one had coffee milk or coffee ice cream any longer.